A Cooperative Multi-Agent Probabilistic Framework for Search and Track Missions: Proposed Approach

 To compute optimal paths for each agent, we formulate the following integer linear program $(P1)$, with the objective of minimizing the total traversal cost.

-The integer variable $y_{il}$ in $(P1)$ indicates the selected route edges of the agent's path and the number of times that agent traverses the particular edge $(i,l)$.
-The objective function in (\ref{eq:objective_P1}) ensures that the least-cost path is selected.
-Constraints (\ref{eq:nodes_visited}) ensure that all nodes in the unvisited list $\bar{\mathcal{V}}$ are visited at least once.
+The integer variable $y_{il}$ in $(P1)$ indicates the number of times that the agent traverses the particular edge $(i,l)$.
+The objective function in Eqn. (\ref{eq:objective_P1}) ensures that the least-cost path is selected.
+Constraint (\ref{eq:nodes_visited}) ensures that all nodes in the unvisited list $\bar{\mathcal{V}}$ are visited at least once.
 Note that through this constraint, we allow each agent to visit a node more than once if that is necessary to minimize the total route cost.
 The conservation of flow constraints at each node $i$ are given in constraint equations (\ref{eq:conservation_of_flow}).
+To accommodate an open search path, the flow-balance in Eqn. \eqref{eq:conservation_of_flow} can be extended by setting the right-hand side to $\mathds{1}_{\{i=s_k\}} - e_i$.
+This uses a binary indicator $e_i \in \{0,1\}$ to dynamically designate an optimal free terminal node, where network flow principles intrinsically guarantee $\sum_{i \in \mathcal{V}} e_i = 1$.
 In order to ensure that the computed path is connected we impose constraints \eqref{eq:connected_to_s} and \eqref{eq:ASEC}.
-The former constraint simply ensures that any resulting path starts from state $s_k$ and the latter constraint ensures connectness.
-In these constraints, for any subset $\mathcal{Q} \subset \mathcal{V}$, we define $\mathcal{E}(\mathcal{Q})$ to be the set of edges with only one end in $\mathcal{Q}$ and let $\mathcal{E}'(\mathcal{Q})$ to be the set of arcs with both ends in $\mathcal{Q}$.
-The right hand side of the constraint is the total flow in $\mathcal{Q}$ and the sum on the left hand side is the total flow in and out of $\mathcal{Q}$.
-Thus if there is some flow in $\mathcal{Q}$ then the right hand side is positive which forces the left hand side to be positive which means that the flow in $\mathcal{Q}$ is connected to nodes outside of $\mathcal{Q}$.
-This eliminates disconnected flow cycles but does not eliminate flow cycles that form a connected path.
+The former constraint ensures that any resulting path starts from state $s_k$ (allowing for multiple passes), and the latter constraint strictly prevents disconnected flow cycles (subtours).
+In constraint \eqref{eq:ASEC}, for any non-empty subset of nodes $\mathcal{Q} \subseteq \mathcal{V} \setminus \{s_k\}, \mathcal{Q}\neq \emptyset$ that explicitly excludes the starting state, we define $\mathcal{E}(\mathcal{Q})$ to be the set of edges with exactly one end in $\mathcal{Q}$ (the cut-set boundary) and let $\mathcal{E}'(\mathcal{Q})$ to be the set of internal edges with both ends in $\mathcal{Q}$.
+The right hand side of the constraint is the total flow internal to $\mathcal{Q}$ and the sum on the left hand side is the total flow crossing the boundary of $\mathcal{Q}$.
+Thus if there is some internal flow in $\mathcal{Q}$ then the right hand side is strictly positive which forces the left hand side to be positive, guaranteeing that the flow in $\mathcal{Q}$ is connected to the main tour originating from $s_k$.

 When solved to optimality, $(P1)$ computes the best alternative path at the minimum cost.
 However due to the exponential number of constraints in Eqn. (\ref{eq:ASEC}), $(P1)$ is computationally hard to solve in practice.
 Hence, an alternative heuristic approach is followed in the sequel to devise a path considering the constraints as expressed in $(P1)$.
 Starting at $s_k$, paths are built by adding new edges with the least cost $c_{il}$, beginning from the head node of the last edge added.
 The process terminates when all nodes have been visited or when no more edges can be added.